ajufrancis/neutron-lan/modeling.md

 ---------------------------------

 There are several ways for calling a remote python script on the router:
-- RPC (XML-RPC, JSON-RPC etc)
+- RPC such as NETCONF or OVSDB (XML-RPC, JSON-RPC etc)
 - Mesaging (XMPP, AMQP, 0MP etc)
-- Calling a remote python script via ssh
+- SSH

-Because of the memory/storage limitations of OpenWRT routers, I will adopt the third one: calling via ssh.
+Because of the memory/storage limitations of OpenWRT routers, I will adopt SSH.

-Then I have been considering which one is better, api-driven or model-driven, since I have learned from OpenDaylight about model-driven service abstraction layer (MD-SAL): network element modeling (not network modeling) by using YANG data format and loose coupling between applications and drivers (south-bound APIs).
-I suspect the reason why ODL has adopted YANG is that Java does not have such a modeling language on its own and YANG is language-neutral.
+Then I have been considering which one is better, api-driven or model-driven, since I have learned from OpenDaylight about model-driven service abstraction layer (MD-SAL): modeling an inventory of network elements and network topology in YANG data format, and loose coupling between applications and drivers (south-bound APIs).

 And I have learned from SaltStack that YAML is a very simple modeling language.
 Although YANG is the best for modeling network, I would rather take YAML as a neutron-lan modeling language.
-YAML data represents neutron-lan states, and applications on the controller modifies the states via "nlan-ssh.py".

 YAML for modeling neutron-lan
 -----------------------------